Bulat Utemuratov: Career

+Utemuratov is a tennis enthusiast, and has invested in development of the sport in the country.
+He is President of the Kazakhstan Tennis Federation since 2007.
+In September 2019, Utemuratov was elected as ITF Vice-President.

 Glencore

-Glencore, the Swiss-based mining and commodities company, acquired the Vasilkovskoye gold mine in Kazakhstan from Verny Capital.
-As part of this transaction, Verny was given shares in Kazzinc, Glencore's copper subsidiary in Kazakhstan.

-When Glencore announced its initial public offering (IPO) in London in 2011, the company said that some of the proceeds would be used to buy back the Kazzinc shares held by Verny Capital.
+In 2011, when Glencore the Swiss-based mining and commodities company, announced its initial public offering (IPO) in London, the company said that some of the proceeds would be used to buy back the Kazzinc Glencore's copper subsidiary shares held by Verny Capital.
 In 2012, Glencore bought the Kazzinc shares back from Verny Capital for $1.359 billion, including $400 million in cash and the rest in Glencore shares.

-Since that transaction, Utemuratov and Glencore have done several other deals together.
+In 2013, Glencore-controlled zinc producer Kazzinc, acquired the Vasilkovskoye gold mine in Kazakhstan from Verny Capital.
+As part of this transaction, Verny was given shares in Kazzinc, Kazakhstan.